canonical/cilium-rocks/docs/fips.md

 understanding the compliance status and necessary steps for achieving FIPS mode operation.

+> **Note:** As of now, pebble is not built in a FIPS-compliant way.
+This document will be updated once it is.

 ## Glossary

 This document uses a set of abbreviations and technical concepts which are